![]() |

 "Monitoring Well" means a water well intended for the purpose of determining groundwater quality or quantity.

-"Neat Cement Grout" means a mixture consisting of one bag of cement (94 pounds) to not more than six gallons of clean water.
-Additives such as bentonite or aquajel or similar materials may be added up to 6% by dry weight to increase fluidity or to control shrinkage.
+"Neat Cement Grout" means a mixture consisting of one bag of cement (94 pounds) to not more than 6 gallons of clean water.
+Bentonite or similar material may be added up to 6 percent by dry weight to increase fluidity or to control shrinkage.

 "Non-Community Water System" means a public water system which is not a community water system, and has at least 15 service connections used by nonresidents, or regularly serves 25 or more nonresident individuals daily for at least 60 days per year.
-(Section 9(a)(4) of the Illinois Groundwater Protection Act [415 ILCS 55/9(a)(4)]).
+(Section 9(a)(4) of the Illinois Groundwater Protection Act)

 "Potential Primary Source" means any unit at a facility or site not currently subject to a removal or remedial action which: